rwth-acis/RequirementsBazaar-JIRAIntegration/doc/jira_setting.md

 > **Note:** Do not include the lines with -----BEGIN/END PUBLIC KEY-----

-Leave the other fields intact and save the configuration and you are good to go, everything should work.
+Leave the other fields intact, save the configuration and you are good to go, everything should work.